 Some studies suggest that taking lysine on a regular basis may help prevent outbreaks of cold sores and genital herpes.
 Others show no improvement.
-Lysine has antiviral effects by blocking the activity or arginine, which promotes HSV replication.
-One review found that oral lysine is more effective for preventing an HSV outbreak than it is at reducing the severity and duration of an outbreak.
+Lysine has antiviral effects by blocking the activity of arginine, which promotes HSV replication.
+One review found that oral lysine is more effective atpreventing an HSV outbreak than it is at reducing the severity and duration of an outbreak.
 One study found that taking lysine at the beginning of a herpes outbreak did not reduce symptoms.
-Most experts believe that lysine does not improve the healing of cold sores, but supplementation may reduce recurrences or improve symptoms.
+Most experts believe that lysine does not improve the healing of cold sores.
+But supplementation may reduce recurrences or improve symptoms.

 Athletes sometimes use lysine as a protein supplement.
 Some studies suggest lysine helps muscle tissue recover after stress.